evolution-gaming/ease/doc/usage.md

 ## Other subcommands

-For convenience purposes there are also 2 other subcommands - namely `bitrate` and `vqmplot`, these will create bitrate plot for a given video file and create VQM plot from *libvmaf* generated JSON report accordingly.
+For convenience purposes there are also few other subcommands - namely `bitrate`, `vqmplot`, `dump-conf` and `version`.

+`bitrate` and `vqmplot` will create bitrate plot for a given video file and create VQM plot from *libvmaf* generated JSON report accordingly.
 Again, consult each subcommand's help e.g. `ease bitrate -h` and `ease vqmplot -h` for full help.

+`version` will print `ease` tool version.

+`dump-conf` will print application configuration in JSON format.
+This configuration can be overridden via a configuration file and can be used via `-conf` flag for most subcommands.

 Examples `bitrate` usage: